Ennis, Texas: History

 The expansion of the cotton industry supplemented by the railroad provided access to foreign and domestic markets through the port of Houston.
-By 1920, a total of 152,601 bales of cotton were ginned and shipped from Ellis County, the most of any county in America.
-In part to the city's significant contribution, the Ennis Chamber of Commerce adopted the slogan 'Where Railroads and Cotton Fields Meet."
+By 1920, 152,601 bales of cotton were ginned and shipped from Ellis County, the most of any county in America.
+In part to the city's significant contribution, the Ennis Chamber of Commerce adopted the slogan "Where Railroads and Cotton Fields Meet".
 These two industries - trade and cotton production - produced immense wealth for the community that could be seen in the residential development of the city.
 Lawyers, doctors, businessmen, and other wealthy residents built churches of many different denominations and numerous fraternal organizations met regularly.
-Elegant houses along "the Avenue" and north were accompanied by dozens of Folk Victorian houses and Craftsman style bungalows.
-These Victorian houses and Craftsman bungalows in the northwestern part of the city would eventually become a part of the Templeton-McCanless Residential Historic District.
+Elegant houses along "the Avenue" and north were accompanied by dozens of Folk Victorian houses and Craftsman-style bungalows.
+These Victorian houses and Craftsman bungalows in the northwestern part of the city eventually became a part of the Templeton-McCanless Residential Historic District.

-By the mid-20th century Ennis had become a modern community with schools, three movie theaters, several drugstores, banks and automobile dealerships.
-Descendants of early settlers had developed new traditions like the National Polka Festival and the Ennis Bluebonnet Trail.
-Moreover, the city was connected to Dallas to the north and Houston to the South by Interstate Highway 45.
+By the mid-20th century, Ennis had become a modern community with schools, three movie theaters, several drugstores, banks, and automobile dealerships.
+Descendants of early settlers had developed new traditions such as the National Polka Festival and the Ennis Bluebonnet Trail.
+Moreover, the city was connected to Dallas to the north and Houston to the south by Interstate Highway 45.

-The commercial strip along Ennis Ave. between Downtown and Interstate 45 was hit by a tornado on May 15, 2013, rendering four homes uninhabitable and damaging as many as 55 businesses.
-The damage caused by the tornado impacted the National Register Historic District, with some of its historic buildings facing demolition.
-However, demolition was opposed by local community leaders and activists.
-As a result, these damaged buildings were sold by the city to developers with the intention of repairing the buildings.
+The commercial strip along Ennis Ave. between downtown and Interstate 45 was hit by a tornado on May 15, 2013, rendering four homes uninhabitable and damaging as many as 55 businesses.
+The damage caused by the tornado impacted the National Register Historic District, with some of its historic buildings facing demolition, but demolition was opposed by local community leaders and activists.
+As a result, these damaged buildings were sold by the city to developers, with the intention of repairing the buildings.
 Further restoration and revitalization plans were implemented in the Downtown Comprehensive Plan, and the city was admitted to the Texas Main Street Program in January 2015.
 In recent years, Ennis has seen a boost in its economy and its downtown area has been revitalized.

-Ennis was part of the path of totality during the Solar eclipse of April 8, 2024 with the centerline of the eclipse passing through the northern part of the town.
+Ennis was part of the path of totality during the Solar eclipse of April 8, 2024, with the centerline of the eclipse passing through the northern part of the town.
 In celebration of the eclipse, Ennis threw a large festival, attempting to attract more visitors to the town and further bolster the economy.
 The city experienced 4 minutes and 23 seconds of totality.

-View of the 2024 eclipse's totality as seen from Ennis.